So what do you do?

 Over the next 4 shows, I'll introduce you to people who have started diverse little businesses that satisfy their creative needs and wants.

-My first guest is Sumi Sivalingam from the Melbourne suburb of Doncaster, 15kms North East of the CBD.
+Sumi is from the Melbourne suburb of Doncaster, 15kms North East of the CBD and moved to Australia from Malaysia.

 After spending time with Sumi, I ducked back into the City and spent a few hours wandering around the National Gallery and as I always do when I'm in the neighbourhood, walked over to Federation Square.